selfhostx/ansible/roles/zabbix_checks/README.md

 zabbix checks role
 ==================

+role for installing userparameters and templates for common Linux environments

-official zabbix-project already shares a lot of templates: https://github.com/zabbix/community-templates
+official zabbix-project already shares a lot of templates (https://github.com/zabbix/community-templates) but they require manual install.